LucidNebula/Epidemic-Sim/README.md

 Unity simulation of an epidemic

 This project was made to simulate an epidemic in a small community of approximately 2000 people.
-This was worked on between a partner (Steven Chan) and I for a course, but ended up being more than just a project for class.
+This was worked on between a partner and I for a course, but ended up being more than just a project for class.
 Rather, it became a bit of a passion project between the two of us as we started having fun with the simulation.